It is hard watching a loved one go through difficulties just trying to live one more day, one more week, or one more month.

 If my father was 20 years younger with the same diagnosis, his chance of survival would be very good.
-Now as I watch him struggle to find a comforting place, I still believe this was the wrong route for him to go down.
+Now as I watch him struggle to find a comforting place, I believe this was the wrong route for him to go down.

-I believe he needs peace and in my mind this isn’t where he’ll find it.
+He needs peace and in my mind this isn’t where he’ll find it.